Close Menu

 There is some good news.
 You do not need to obtain Social Security benefits for Down syndrome on your own.
 Cannon Disability Law can help file your SSI application.
 Also, we can help you file an appeal at each stage of the process.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your online application, the SSA sends you an application summary in the mail.

 You must sign the summary and mail it back.
 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal.
 You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on the old application.

-HIRE CANNON DISABILITY AND PUT OUR EXPERIENCE TO WORK FOR YOU
+PUT OUR LEGAL EXPERIENCE TO WORK FOR YOU

 In the past 30 years, we have won millions of dollars in benefits for our clients.
 If you want to win benefits, then you need to hire an attorney with the experience to win your case.
 You should ask any attorney you are thinking of hiring about how many SSD and SSI cases they have won.